 The main attraction of an U-shape layout is its abundance of worksurfaces.

-'Capitalize on this by investing in the best worktop you can afford, such as a striking granite or chunky timber, to create a stunning design feature,' suggests Hayley Shaw of Magnet.
+'Capitalize on this by investing in the best countertop you can afford, such as a striking granite or chunky timber, to create a stunning design feature,' suggests Hayley Shaw of Magnet Kitchens (opens in new tab).

 This layout can make the room feel quite confined, so avoid having wall units on all three sides if possible, or use open shelving to lighten the look.